Scholarships from Outside Sources

 Reporting Your Award

-Because financial need is the basis for much of the financial aid awarded by Moravian University, you are required, as a condition of your financial aid offer, to inform the Financial Aid Office of any grants, scholarships, tuition benefits, or additional financial aid resources that you received from a source that is not already listed on your financial aid offer.
-To alert us to an additional funding source, please email finaid@moravian.edu.
+Because financial need is the basis for much of the financial aid awarded by Moravian University, you are required, as a condition of your financial aid offer, to inform the Office of Financial Aid Services of any grants, scholarships, tuition benefits, and/or additional financial aid resources that you receive from a source that is not already listed on your financial aid offer.
+To alert us about additional funding earned, please email finaid@moravian.edu

 Policies